simvue-io/docs/docs/python-client.md

 ### Metrics

-To log time-series metrics use the `log` method, for example:
+To log time-series metrics use the `log_metrics` method, for example:
 ```
-run.log({'parameter1': 1.2, 'parameter2': 3.5})
+run.log_metrics({'parameter1': 1.2, 'parameter2': 3.5})
 ```
 The argument is a dictionary consisting of the metric names and their values.

-The `log` method can be called as many times as necessary during a run, and the time of each is recorded with microsecond precision.
+The `log_metrics` method can be called as many times as necessary during a run, and the time of each is recorded with microsecond precision.

 ### Artifacts